Morgan-Jensen/code-diary/markdown/learning-about-markdown.md

 * It's used everywhere
 	* Unofficial standard for sites like GitHub
 	* Default formatting option for apps like Skyhpe, Slack, and to some extent, Facebook Messenger

+* Upon pushing this to github, I also realize that it makes it really easy to see and edit on github.
+Almost like the repository is a real diary.